Adyen/adyen-flutter/README.md

 ## Contributing

-We merge every pull request into the `develop` branch.
-We aim to keep `develop` in good shape, which allows us to release a new version whenever we need to.
+We merge every pull request into the `main` branch.
+We aim to keep `main` in good shape, which allows us to release a new version whenever we need to.

 We strongly encourage you to provide feedback or by contributing to our repository.
 Find out more in our [contribution guidelines](https://github.com/Adyen/.github/blob/master/CONTRIBUTING.md)